plenoptic-org/plenoptic-cshl-vision-2024/docs/source/index.md

 - You are only allowed to have a single binder instance running at a time, so if you get the "already have an instance running error", go to the [binderhub page](https://binder.flatironinstitute.org/hub/hub/home) (or click on "check your currently running servers" on the right of the page) to join your running instance.
 - If you lose connection halfway through the workshop, go to the [binderhub page](https://binder.flatironinstitute.org/hub/hub/home) to join your running instance rather than restarting the image.
 - This is important because if you restart the image, **you will lose all data and progress**.
-If this happens, see [this page](https://flatironinstitute.github.io/ccn-software-fens-2024/generated/just_code/) for notebooks that have the code to copy.
 - The binder will be shutdown automatically after 1 day of inactivity or 7 days of total usage.
 Data will not persist after the binder instance shuts down, so **please download any notebooks** you want to keep.
 - I will destroy this instance in 2 weeks, so that you can use it to play around during the course.
 You can download your notebooks to keep them after the fact.
+If you do so, see the [setup instructions](#setup) for how to create the environment for running them locally, and let me know if you have any problems!

 ## Contents